Cloudless Sulphur Butterfly

 Photographs by Susan Leach Snyder

 The cloudless sulphur butterfly mother lays one egg at a time on the tender tips of cassia and senna plants.
-In our garden, these plants include Bahama Cassia, Privet Senna, Candlestick Plant, and Glaucous Cassia.
+In our garden, these plants include Bahama Cassia, Privet Senna, Candlestick Bush, and Glaucous Cassia.

 The egg hatches and a tiny caterpillar begins eating and growing.

-Eventually, each caterpillar crawls to a place to pupate.
-(The caterpillar below at left attached itself to the glass wall of an aquarium.
-The one at right attached to the screen at the top of the aquarium.)
+A cloudless sulphur caterpillar molts about 4 times prior to pupating.
+The caterpillar at right is just about ready to crawl to a place to pupate.
+The caterpillar below at left attached itself to the glass wall of an aquarium.
+The one below at right attached to the screen at the top of the aquarium.

-Eventually each caterpillar spins tiny silk threads from which it hangs.
+In short time, each caterpillar spins tiny silk threads from which it hangs.
 The photograph at right below shows silk at its posterior end and at the center or girdle of its body.

 About a day later, the caterpillar molts one more time and the transformation to a chrysalis begins.
 The chrysalis breaks out of the caterpillar skin.
 As the chrysalis contorts its body, the expelled caterpillar skin is slowly pushed up to the posterior end of the animal and the skin falls to the ground.